JerryZhao275/Waddle/items/report.md

 ## Summary of Known Errors and Bugs

-*[Where are the known errors and bugs?
-What consequences might they lead to?]*

-*Here is an example:*

 1. Joining course via Enter key bug
    * In the dashboard, if a user tries to join classes by pressing the "Enter" key instead of clicking the button, they need to press "Enter" again for the action to take effect.
    * However, when the user clicks the button directly, it works smoothly without any issues.